HOW TAB WORKS

 Indexer fires the webhook

 An off-chain indexer watches PaymentRelayed events and matches them to your open orders.
-Your endpoint gets a signed POST inside two seconds of settlement.
-From your application's perspective, the buyer just paid.
+Your endpoint gets a signed POST within two seconds of settlement.

 What Tab can and can't do